Two men battle the wilderness—and desire.

-Young Christian Smith, the son of an Ojibwe mother and absent English father, is desperate for money to strike out on his own, so he agrees to take Simon deep into the bush.
-As they travel endless lakes and rivers, the arduous expedition takes its toll.
+Young Christian Smith, the son of an Ojibwe mother and absent English father, is desperate for money to strike out on his own, so he agrees to take clueless Simon deep into the wild.
+As they travel endless lakes and rivers, they butt heads.

 Yet the attraction between Simon and Christian, two men from vastly different worlds, grows ever stronger.
 Locked in a battle against the wilderness and elements, how long can they fight their desire for each other?

-This gay historical romance from Keira Andrews features adventure in the wilderness, outdoor sex, and a happy ending.
-Standalone, free romance novella.
+This historical gay romance from Keira Andrews features enemies to lovers, rough sex, and of course a happy ending.